Digital Law - Online ! (formerly Internet Law)

 The equivalence of 6 ECTS credits can be obtained (to be validated by the home university) upon submission of a paper.

 Students of the summer school will receive a certificate for completing the summer school if they meet the compulsory attendance requirements.
 Please note that this is not an official University of Geneva transcript, as Geneva Summer Schools courses are not accredited University of Geneva courses.
-It is the students’ responsibility to validate their course for credit at their home university before commencing the summer school, as specified in our Regulations.
+It is the students’ responsibility to validate their course for credit at their home university before commencing the summer school, as specified in the Geneva Summer Schools Regulations.

 *Including 100 CHF non refundable administrative fees